rolo298github/first-custom-theme/README.md

 [Less] (http://lesscss.org/) - Brackets themes are written in .less or .css format.

 <h3>Read Me Markup Syntax</h3>
 GitHub has their own markup syntax for documentation.
 Here is the link to [Writing in GitHub] (https://help.github.com/articles/markdown-basics/).
-I found it help very helpful since I am a beginner.
+I found it very helpful.